Guizhou: Transportation

 In 2017, Sun Zhigang, the governor of Guizhou, announced plans to build 10000 km of highways, 600 km of inland waterways, 4000 km of high-speed rail lines, and 17 airports in three years, in an effort to boost tourism in the province.
+Guizhou has continued to develop transportation infrastructure (as well as other infrastructure such as electric, water, and broadband infrastructure) to support the growing big data-related sections of the economy.

 Rail

 Guizhou's rail network consists primarily of a cross formed by the Sichuan–Guizhou, Guangxi–Guizhou and Shanghai–Kunming railways, which intersect at the provincial capital, Guiyang, near the center of the province.
 The Liupanshui–Baiguo, Pan County West and Weishe–Hongguo railways form a rail corridor along Guizhou's western border with Yunnan.
 This corridor connects the Neijiang–Kunming railway, which dips into northwestern Guizhou at Weining, with the Nanning–Kunming railway, which skirts the southwestern corner of Guizhou at Xingyi.

 As of 2018, Shanghai–Kunming and Guiyang–Guangzhou high-speed railways are operational.
 Chengdu–Guiyang high-speed railway is under construction.

 Demographics

 In 1832, the population was estimated at five million.

 Guizhou is demographically one of China's most diverse provinces.
 Minority groups account for more than 37% of the population and they include Miao (including Gha-Mu and A-Hmao), Yao, Yi, Qiang, Dong, Zhuang, Bouyei, Bai, Tujia, Gelao and Sui.
 55.5% of the province area is designated as autonomous regions for ethnic minorities.
 Guizhou is the province with the highest fertility rate in China, standing at 2.19 (urban: 1.31; rural: 2.42).